Err0r500/nameMangle/README.md

 # nameMangle
-Performs various name Mangle output based on common naming schemes found in the industry
+Performs various name Mangle operations based on common naming schemes found in the industry